weaveworks-guides/weave-net-legacy/weave-cloud-and-docker-for-mac/README.md

 open http://localhost
 ```

->>**Note: Since the app is written in Java, you may have to wait from 6 to 10 minutes for the app to appear in your browser.
+>>**Note:** Since the app is written in Java, you may have to wait from 6 to 10 minutes for the app to appear in your browser.

 Once the app  displays in your browser, you can test the functionality.
-Login using `user1`/`password1`, and then put an item in the basket and proceed to checkout.
+Login using `user1`/`password1`, and then put an item in the basket and proceed to the checkout.

 ![The Socks Shop ](socks-shop.png)